Bolivia Highlights

 Why we love it

-See the many different sides to Bolivia in La Paz and let the city’s weird and wacky Witches Market cast a spell over you., Empty, haunting, and spectacular, the laws of earthly physics bend on the surreal Salar de Uyuni saltpan – experience it on a three-day 4WD adventure across the rocky Atacama Desert., Choose to explore the extra-terrestrial landscapes of Valle de la Luna, a maze of canyons and colossal clay spires that feels like the surface of the Moon., Discover the heart of Bolivia in the elegant colonial architecture and immaculately landscaped gardens of historical Sucre., Delve into the steep streets and Spanish colonial architecture of Potosi – once one of the richest cities in the world.
+See the many different sides to Bolivia in La Paz and let the city’s weird and wacky Witches Market cast a spell over you., Empty, haunting, and spectacular, the laws of earthly physics bend on the surreal Salar de Uyuni saltpan – experience it on a three-day 4WD adventure across the rocky Atacama Desert., Choose to explore the extra-terrestrial landscapes of Valle de la Luna, a maze of canyons and colossal clay spires that feels like the surface of the Moon., Discover the heart of Bolivia in the elegant architecture and immaculately landscaped gardens of historical Sucre., Delve into the steep streets and Spanish architecture of Potosi – once one of the richest cities in the world.

 Is this trip right for me?